-Configuration Mapping Dependency Kind Usage Foundation Library (Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) Add-On Library (JAR Embedded in the firmware only, not in the Virtual Dedefault->default) vice Add-On Library (JAR Embedded in the Virtual Device only, not in the vdruntime->default) firmware Add-On Library (JAR Embedded in both the firmware and the Virtual Device default->default;) vdruntime->default platform->platformDev Platform (JPF) Platform dependency used to build the firmware and praction in optact of indev the Virtual Device.
-There are other ways to select the platform (see Platform Selection) hannalani Salafault Runtime Environ- See Define a Runtime Environment kernelapi->default ment (JAR) Application (WPK) Linked into both the firmware and the Virtual Device as systemapp->application System Application.
-There are other ways to select Sys- tem Applications (see Add System Applications) Application (WPK) Linked into the firmware only as System Application. systemapp-fw->application
+Configuration Mapping Dependency Kind lisago Configuration Mapping Usage Foundation Library ( Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR ) module) Add-On Library ( JAR Embedded in the firmware only, not in the Virtual Dedefault->default ) vice Add-On Library ( JAR Embedded in the Virtual Device only, not in the vdruntime->default ) firmware Add-On Library ( JAR Embedded in both the firmware and the Virtual Device default-&gt;default; vdruntime->default , Platform (JPF) Platform dependency used to build the firmware and platform->platformDev the Virtual Device.
+There are other ways to select the - platform (see Platform Selection ) Runtime Environ- See Define a Runtime Environment kernelapi->default ment ( JAR ) Application (WPK) Linked into both the firmware and the Virtual Device as systemapp->application System Application.
+There are other ways to select Sys- tem Applications (see Add System Applications) avatamann-fu->annliaatian Application ( WPK ) Linked into the firmware only as System Application. systemapp-fw-&gt;application